 Hemp is a type of cannabis plant, which contains very trace amounts of THC.
 If processed correctly, the THC can be removed completely.
 Products made from hemp contain pure CBD, which makes them very safe.
 In fact, most of the commercially available CBD products like topical oils, e-liquids, CBD oils, edibles, wax, extracts, leaves, buds, vapes, and so on are made from hemp.
 These hemp-based CBD products (including CBD oil) are 100% legal and can be bought in stores and pharmacies without any prescription.

-Where to buy CBD oil in Germany?
+Where to Buy CBD Oil in Germany?

 Cannabidiol made from hemp and other cannabis strains are completely vegan and have been declared safe for use.
 These days, CBD oil is available in coffee shops, pharmacies and supermarkets across Germany.
-They can be used as topical agents, as cooking oil and even mixed with cosmetics.

 In Germany, CBD oil comes both in the form of isolate powder and full-spectrum liquid.
 Cannabidiol isolates are stripped of all other compounds and extracts found in the cannabis plant, leaving behind 100% pure CBD.
 This powder can be mixed with a carrier oil like olive oil and then ingested.